DSeeLP/repellet/README.md

 # Repellet
-A REPL written in rust using clap and rustyline
+A REPL written in rust using clap and reedline